vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 Contributors to global sea sea level rise (1993-2018) 10

-[^63]: Ice floating on the ocean is already dis- placing water, so its melting does not impact sea level.
+[^63]: Ice floating on the ocean is already displacing water, so its melting does not impact sea level.
 8
 6
 global sea level